Buy more, save more. Up to $450 off.

 Natural latex mattresses are among the most expensive models due to their complex manufacturing process and the host of certifications they tend to carry.
 In addition to natural latex, the Zenhaven and the Botanical Bliss also contain organic cotton and wool, which further drive up the price.
 Despite their use of durable and sustainable materials, the Zenhaven and the Botanical Bliss have fairly reasonable price-points compared to other natural latex mattresses.

 The Zenhaven and the Botanical Bliss are similarly priced, with the Botanical Bliss varying in price depending on the height.
-The 10-inch Zenhaven costs slightly more than the equivalent 10-inch Botanical Bliss, which is partly due to the fact that Talalay latex costs more to produce than Dunlop latex.
+The 10-inch Zenhaven costs slightly more than the equivalent 10-inch Botanical Bliss.
 White Glove delivery is also built into the price of the Zenhaven.

 Sleep Trial & Returns